Updated April 24th, 2018

 - the core activities of the controller or the processor consist of processing on a large scale of sensitive data (data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, health conditions or sexual orientation, etc.) or personal data relating to criminal convictions and offences.

-This role would monitor and manage both the data and operations necessary by the regulations.
-Additionally, the DPO would have to prove they have no conflicts of interest in terms of data protection for your organization.
+This role monitors and manages both the data and operations necessary by the regulations.
+Additionally, the DPO has to prove they have no conflicts of interest in terms of data protection for your organization.

 Make Sure your DPO is Ready to Collaborate

 Your employees are your best bet to help you understand what your company’s current data protection policies might be lacking.
 Make sure the DPO, legal, compliance and IT teams have a clear and comprehensive understanding of your company’s data practices.
 They should work together to help you create a compliant process by which your organization collects data in a collaborative manner.

 The information and consent language you provide to your customers should be as clear and transparent as possible.
 Your website should make explicitly clear exactly what your customers are opting in and out of, and exactly what types of data they are providing to you.
 This is a major factor of being compliant with GDPR and you can read more about it here.

 Put data governance first

 You must implement a Privacy Impact Assessment (PIA) process for all processing that might risk the rights of individuals.
 Additionally, your company must be able to explain how the personal data it collects are being collected, used, or even edited, and have processes in place that allow EU citizens to easily provide, review and/or reject the data.
 The GDPR states it’s mandatory to ensure your company’s data infrastructure maintains a record of processing activities and provides visibility into the compliance of your practices.